 Delta Mike's avatar

-“The Importance of Balance in Social Life Friendliness, truthfulness, and humor are vital traits in how we connect with others. • Friendliness is about being kind but not fake. • Truthfulness is about being honest but not boastful. • A good sense of humor makes life fun, but it should never be used to hurt others.” -The Nichomachean Ethics - For Everyone, Aristotle, Kindle Edition, pg.
+“The Importance of Balance in Social Life Friendliness, truthfulness, and humor are vital traits in how we connect with others. • Friendliness is about being kind but not fake. • Truthfulness is about being honest but not boastful. • A good sense of humor makes life fun, but it should never be used to hurt others.
+In all social situations, the best person is the one who finds the right balance - not too much and not too little of each virtue.” -The Nichomachean Ethics - For Everyone, Aristotle, Kindle Edition, pg.
 75

 Delta Mike's avatar